Wolf Gang: Performances

-A sold out show at the final show of the NME Radar Tour at London's KOKO.

 In April 2012 they played Coachella in Palm Springs.

-Opened for Coldplay on the second leg of their 'Mylo Xyloto' tour of the United States in the summer of 2012.
+They opened for Coldplay on the second leg of their 'Mylo Xyloto' tour of the United States in the summer of 2012.

-Main support for Keane's arena tour of England in November and December 2012.
+They supported Keane's arena tour of England in November and December 2012.

 In January 2014 Wolf Gang announced they would be supporting Bastille on their May/June tour of the US.

 Airplay

-BBC Radio 1's Zane Lowe premiered the single 'Lions in Cages' on his show on 4 October 2010.

-Max McElligott also appeared on Nick Grimshaw's Radio 1 pop quiz and sat on the panel of Nihals Radio 1 review show.

-The band received airplay in the UK from the likes of Absolute Radio, XFM, BBC 6 Music, BBC Radio 2 and BBC Radio 1.

-'Lions in Cages', along with the 2011 single 'Dancing with the Devil' was added to the BBC Radio 1 B List in 2011 where it was played by Fearne Cotton, Greg James, Scott Mills and Chris Moyles.

 'Lions in Cages' was used as the Theme Song for new British TV Occult Comedy 'Switch', which started airing in October 2012.